JRiggles/DELPHI-kbd/README.md

 >  - The STL is for the LEFT side; it will need to be *mirrored* in your slicer of choice to accommodate the RIGHT side

 There are two case variants:
-  - Edge Case LP (low-profile, lines up with bottom plate and main PCB)
+  - Edge Case LP (low-profile, lines up with bottom plate and main PCB; pictured above on assembled keyboard)
   - Edge Case HP (high-profile, lines up with bottom plate and top plate)
   > Presupported Lychee Slicer scene files (\*.lys) are included for each case variant